omidarmat/webDevNotes/react/react.md

 npm install react-hook-form@7
 ```

 Now in order to use this library, we implement a `useForm` hook and this will return a few functions that we can use.
 One of the most fundamental things in React Hook Form is to register inputs into the `useForm` hook.
-The way it works is to go into the `Input` components, enter JavaScript mode and call the `register` function by passing into it the input field name.
+The way it works is to go into the `Input` components, enter JavaScript mode and call the `register` function by passing into it the input field ID.
 So we write `{...register('name')}`, for example.
 The `register` can become more complex by adding some validators and we can then handle the errors in the input process.

 ```jsx
 function CreateCabinForm() {